 I work in an integrative way; this means that I use a variety of therapeutic approaches to suit you as a unique individual.
 Since 2012, I have experience of counselling people with a variety of mental health issues; such as addiction, trauma, relationship difficulties, depression, anxiety and bereavement.

-From personal and professional experience, my specialism is in eating disorders.
-Through the Bath-based charity Focus Counselling, I predominantly see clients with any form of eating disorder at different stages of recovery and I facilitate a support group too.
+Through the Bath-based charity Focus Counselling, I predominantly see clients with any form of eating disorder at different stages of recovery and I facilitate a support group there too.

 Since 2010, I have worked with people with dementia and their carers in a health and social care setting.
 I have undertaken a wide range of training in this area, providing me with a strong understanding of how dementia and the role of caring can impact on a person’s life.
-Combined together my experience has led me to work for the counselling service for Alzheimer’s Support in East and West Wiltshire.
+Combined together my experience has led me to work for the counselling service for Alzheimer’s Support.

-From my experience in working with people facing a life-changing diagnosis, I also provide counselling for a local charity called We Hear You; helping people with cancer and other terminal illness and their families.
+From my experience in working with people facing a life-changing diagnosis, I also provide counselling for two charities: We Hear You and Penny Brohn UK; helping people with cancer and other terminal illness and their families.